Beta Phi Sigma

-Beta Phi Sigma (ΒΦΣ) was a Pharmacy Fraternity in the United States.
+Beta Phi Sigma (ΒΦΣ) was an American pharmacy fraternity.
 Beta Phi Sigma stands for Buffalo Pharmacy School.
 Beta Phi Sigma was the first Greek-letter fraternity at the University at Buffalo and the first Greek-letter Pharmaceutical fraternity in the United States.

 History

 The fraternity was founded in the office of Dr. Henry G. Bentz on the night of December 15, 1888.
 Originally organized by the graduating classes of 1889, Beta Phi Sigma grew from one chapter, Alpha, at the University at Buffalo to eleven chapters before World War II.
 The induction of so many males into the military decimated the ranks of Pharmacy students so that by the end of World War II Beta Phi Sigma ceased to exist.

 Alpha chapter was reorganized at the University at Buffalo Pharmacy School.
 This chapter grew until 1973 when the influx of women to the profession reduced the number of men pledging the fraternity; Beta Phi Sigma was dissolved.

 There is still an alumni chapter that holds a reunion every ten years, the first being held in 1997.